Need to know how to handle difficult people at work? Here are the first 3 ,of 6 things you need to have in place before you confront them

 It is personal and team suicide if you don't know how to handle difficult people at work.

-Yet we all try to avoid those very tricky conversations ... good grief I teach this stuff and I still get butterflies in my tummy whenever I've got to hold someone to a new level.
+Unfortunately, we all try to avoid these very tricky conversations.
+Good grief, I teach this stuff, and I still get butterflies in my tummy whenever I've got to hold someone to a new level.

 So, before jumping into this article, can I suggest you might first want to read the previous article on what happens when you don't deal with difficult employees quickly and effectively.

 As you know from the first article in this series, the very first step in handling difficult people starts with you.
-And, now we are going to focus on being clear about how you show up as a leader.
-So let's start there ...
+So we are going to start there and focus on being clear about how you show up as a leader.

 Are you clear about you the impact you want to have as a leader?

 Leaders who avoid dealing with poor performers are leaders who don't have a clear vision of their impact and purpose.
 It is vital that you have a clear picture of the type of team and organization you are creating.
 The results you want to see happen for you, your people, and your business.

 Write down the type of workplace you want to create.
 The difference you want to make.
 Not sure how to get started on this?
 Our free training The Mindset of a High-Performance Employee training may be a good starting point for you.

 If you aren't prepared to get clear about your impact, then you probably shouldn't bother reading the rest of the article.
 Because following the steps below, may give you a degree of success.
 But the minute it gets tough, you'll probably find yourself backing off and thinking it is too much trouble.

 That won't do you or anyone else any good.
 All it will do is drive cynicism about you sky-high.
 It will also throw out the window any chance of your team being high-performing.